OfficeDev/office-scripts-docs.pt-BR/README.md

 Copyright (c) 2019 Microsoft Corporation.
 Todos os direitos reservados.

-## <a name="microsoft-open-source-code-of-conduct"></a>Código de Conduta de software livre da Microsoft
+## <a name="microsoft-open-source-code-of-conduct"></a>Código Aberto de Conduta da Microsoft

-Este projeto adotou o [Código de Conduta do Código Aberto da Microsoft](https://opensource.microsoft.com/codeofconduct/).
-Para saber mais, confira as [Perguntas frequentes do Código de Conduta](https://opensource.microsoft.com/codeofconduct/faq/) ou contate [opencode@microsoft.com](mailto:opencode@microsoft.com) se tiver outras dúvidas ou comentários.
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.